 The bulk of Aboriginal law in Canada is contained within common law.
 Indigenous-related rights granted by the Crown are defined and protected by Canadian courts.
 These include: Fiduciary, Constitutional, Treaty and Aboriginal rights.

-On another page of the website we have already demonstrated that the Constitution Act, constitutional law, contains instruments for the ongoing colonization and assimilation of Indigenous Peoples within sections 91 (24), 25 and 35.
-The rule of law upholds the Government of Canada’s rights to:
+On another page of this website we have demonstrated that the Constitution Act, constitutional law, contains instruments for the ongoing colonization and assimilation of Indigenous Peoples within sections 91 (24), 25 and 35.
+Rule of law upholds the Government of Canada’s rights to:

 1. Assume sovereignty of Indigenous land, resources and people;